GnG1 Models GnG1 icon

 In order to execute GnG1 Models, you have to install the following packages: XML and chron.
 Even though GnG1 Models will try to install them automatically, you may install them manually.
 Briefly, after you have installed R, open R, click on menu packages, and then install packages.
 Select the provider and then select the package one at a time.
 You have to have internet connection active to download the packages.
 There is a Visual Basic Script (Install R Packages.VBS) in the GnG1 Models folder that performs the installation of these packages automatically.

-What is new in GnG1 Models versions later than 2.0 ?
+hat is new in GnG1 Models versions later than 2.0 ?
+NEW

 Previous versions can be downloaded from here.

-• The available script files for GnG1 (unzip the zip file and copy the .ZZZ files to the My Documents\TAMU\GnG1\Scripts folder) are:
+• Unzip the zip file and copy the .ZZZ files to the My Documents\TAMU\GnG1\Scripts folder

 Top Top